Although socially acceptable, alcohol destroys relationships in many ways when it is abused.

 Recently published data from the annual National Survey on Drug Use and Health shows a huge increase in the number of adults in the US with alcohol use disorder (AUD).
 While NSDUH 2019 reported 14.5 million over-12s in the US had alcohol use disorder, the current survey reports that over 28 million people satisfy the criteria of AUD.

 When alcohol use shifts from purely social to more compulsive consumption, the consequences rippled outward far beyond the person drinking.
-If alcohol use disorder develops, engaging with an Orange County rehab typically produces the most favorable outcomes.
+If alcohol use disorder develops, reaching out to an alcohol rehab in California can help you get the care you need.

 How Does Alcohol Affect a Relationship?